Bexse/Medication-tracking-/report.md

 - Yesterday: Integrating backend with some component of front end.
   *Today: Working on front end with the functionalities and CRUD operations.
   *Block: N/A

-  ## June 25, 2022

-- Saturday: CRUD Operations and special functionalities completed.
-  *Today: Bug fixes on crud, then learn about testing and deployment.
-  *Block: N/A

-  ## June 26, 2022

-- Yesterday: started deployment process.
-  *Today:continue with deployment process.
-  *Block: deploying node js in aws => is not going anywhere.